graveyardsanctuary/graveyardsanctuary/README.md

 ## " BURY ME AT MAKEOUT CREEK . "

+### BYI
+I'm really awkward and sorta hate small talk so I appreciate lots if you start the conversation lol

+I DO say kys, suggestive jokes, and I can't read social ques so sorry </3

 int - my interests, related to whatever im wearing~ Cuddle me!!

-dni - if you think being freaky in public is funny, liek FREAKY FREAKY
+dni if - >18 , you think being freaky in public is funny, ZIONISTS (surprisingly common)

 <!--